limewireisgoat/InteractiveAgent/README.md

 ## How to Compile and Run the Code
 Make sure that you have Python 3.6.x installed.
 No other Python version will compile the code.
 Run the chat.py file
 or type python3.6 chat.py after cd into the directory

+make sure to use the instruction pip install <package_name> to install the libraries

 ## Built With
 Python - Programming language